Adwaith-753/FlagProject/README.md

 A collection of world flags recreated entirely with HTML and CSS — no images, no SVGs, no external assets.
 This project explores layout, geometry, and design by building accurate flag representations using only code.

-## 📸 Preview
+## 🧠 Purpose
-# Each flag in this project is built with simple elements like:
-- div shapes.
-- absolute positioning.
-- CSS borders.
+- practicing CSS positioning.
-- border-radius.
+- understanding geometric layout.
-- layered backgrounds.
+- improving front-end coding skills.
+- learning to build visuals using pure code.
+- exploring how real-world designs translate to HTML/CSS.

 ## 🌟 Live Demo